 The ultimate in swimming pool sanitization, using a bio pool is the only truly chlorine-free pool.

 You build a smaller pool next to your luxury pool, like a shallow pond.
 Water is piped from the swimming pool to the pond, which overflows and spills back into the pool.
 Meanwhile, rocks and plant life in the pond treat the water — it gets oxygen as it runs over rocks.

 They’re still very new here in the U.S. and very expensive to build.
 But they cost nothing to operat

 Go With The Pool Sanitation System Neave Trusts

 Neave Pools has certified pool operators on staff who are trained in proper pool sanitizing techniques.
 We’ll advise you on how to best keep your pool water clean, safe and sparkling.

-We offer many chlorine and chemical alternatives for pool sanitizing.
+We offer safe chlorine and chemical alternatives for pool sanitation.